Date: 28 April 2014.

 bull by the horns and find someone who could want me.

 Some are walking wounded.

 Many are burned out.

 There are those who chose

 A few are pigs.

-But one of my bankers seemed nice,
+One of my bankers seemed nice, and

-and when he asked me out I accepted.
+when he asked me out I accepted.

 Soon (date three) I succumbed to

 passion with him and spent the night at his house.
 Maybe I was too